jcweiss2/CV/readme.rst

 ________________________________________________________________
-Curriculum Vitae : Rachel N. Slaybaugh
+Curriculum Vitae : Jeremy C. Weiss
 ________________________________________________________________

-This repository contains my curriculum vitae source files and pdfs of two versions: full and summary.
+This repository contains my curriculum vitae source files.

 In order to build my cv from the source, try pdflatex.
 You'll need the accompanying resume2.cls file.

-Conversely, I've included the pdfs so you can download the built versions directly.

-Thanks for your interest.
-Thanks also to Katy Huff, from whose repo I forked, and  toTrey Hunner, who provided materials I adapted as well.
+Thanks for your interest, and also to Rachel Slaybaugh, Katy Huff, and to Trey Hunner from which this is an adaptation.